SamuelSchlesinger/cluster/README.md

 I use the `update-cluster` script to quickly go do things to each machine.
 I used that to make sure that I could have root access via my `authorized_keys`.

+I've changed the `update-cluster` script to be much more specific, and it allows me to maintain the same package set on each machine.
+I did some bespoke shenanigans to grab `rustup` on all of them, as well.

 ## Master Node

 First, I had to add entries to these files: